polfeliu/cantata/README.md

 ### CallBacks
 #### Receive
 The library also defines a receive callback (*CAN1_ReceiveCallback*) that can be used to handle incoming messages and store them in the respective structures according to the ID.
 When the driver receives a message it should call this function with the appropiate parameters.
-This function is driver agnostic and it is generated in the DatabaseLayer file.
+This function is driver agnostic and it is generated in the cantata file.
 ```c
 void CAN1_ReceiveCallback(uint64_t data, uint32_t ID, bool is_extended, uint8_t DLC){
     if((ID > 0x1FFFFFFF) & is_extended){